 Example: 5y³ + y² + 2y − 1

-Explanation: The highest power of the variable y is 3.
+The highest power of the variable y is 3.
+Therefore, it is a polynomial of degree 3.

 3. What are the coefficients of x² and x³ in the polynomial x⁴ − 3x³ + 6x² − 2x + 7?